Dancing Lasha Tumbai: Controversies

 The choice of a drag performer as Ukraine's representative for Eurovision was fiercely criticized by several media and politicians of different parties in the country.
 Taras Chornovil of Party of Regions was quoted saying:

 I guess some of our esteemed experts saw those "hot Finnish guys" dressed as monsters but didn't quite understand that there is subculture and there is pseudoculture.
 Those monsters are part of their subculture, which has the right to exist.
 But all these hermaphrodites have never been accepted anywhere.
 Therefore I think that this will be a serious embarrassment factor and the world will see us as complete idiots.

-Another subject of controversy was song's title and lyrics.
+Another subject of controversy was the song's title and lyrics.
 According to Danylko, the phrase Lasha tumbai is a Mongolian phrase for "whipped cream", "milkshake", or "churned butter".
 It was later alleged, though, that there are no such words in Mongolian and the catchphrase bears no meaning at all.
 There have been allegations that the words were chosen due to their phonetic resemblance to "Russia Goodbye", allegedly a reference to the 2004–2005 Orange Revolution.
 The song also contains a Russian-language phrase (танцевать хорошо).
 Serduchka, however, had the full support of the NTU, and the participation in the contest in Helsinki went ahead as planned.
 At the Embrace Ukraine fundraiser, following the 2022 Russian invasion of Ukraine, Serduchka performed the song with the lyrics "I want to say Russia goodbye" and changed the song's title to "Dancing Russia Goodbye".